NickRI/voxy/README.md

 # voxy

 Simple audioreader for linux festival speech engine.
-Based on
+UI bases on node-webkit.

 ## Install and run